National Convention (South Africa): Federal or unitary?

 Leading up to the convention, most sought a federal dispensation.
 The Transvaal delegation was concerned that the Transvaal would ultimately be financially responsible for all the other provinces, given that its "treasury was full and overflowing, and the treasuries of the other three colonies were empty, faced with the problem of balancing their budgets".
 Natal and the Orange River feared that, because they were the two smaller territories, the voting power of the Cape and the Transvaal would negate their representation.
 Natal, having been predominantly English among its white inhabitants and being the most fervent supporter of federalism, specifically feared that a Dutch culture and language culture would be forced upon it.
 The Cape sought to protect the qualified franchise it had adopted which allowed black and coloureds to stand for elections and vote.

 Jan Smuts was the primary sponsor of the idea that South Africa should be a unitary state.
 He criticized the American federal model as "ineffective for the essential purpose of civilized government" because individual states could make their own law, and South Africa had by that time already experienced too much legislative confusion, in Smuts' view.
 A strict federal model could also not respond quickly enough to pressing issues.
 Smuts also regarded Canadian federalism as emphasizing the jealousies and differences of race and religion, and felt Australian federalism led to too much friction between the states.
 Smuts believed that a unitary state would allow South Africans to overcome the friction and racial strife they had thereinto experienced.

 But it was mainly the question of a national native policy that decided the issue, with the "unifiers" arguing that a strong central government would be necessary for dealing with this problem.
 South Africa thus became a unitary state with a single central Parliament that has "unlimited legislative authority".
 Given this parliamentary sovereignty, the constitution itself could be amended with a simple majority of both houses of Parliament, with the potential exception of two "entrenched" clauses governing the equality of languages and the qualified franchise in the Cape.

 Franchise

 Before unification, each of the four colonies that would become South Africa had their own franchise policy.
 The Cape had a franchise qualified by property and wages.
 By the time of the convention, there were 22,784 black and coloured voters in the Cape, out of a total electorate of 152,221.
-Natal had a similar policy, having had 200 black and coloured voters on the roll out of a total electorate of 22,686.
+Natal had a similar policy with a higher property threshold, having had 200 black and coloured voters on the roll out of a total electorate of 22,686.
 In the Transvaal and Orange River, only white men could vote or stand for election.

 Four potential solutions to the franchise problem were tabled at the convention: